njules/OS161/design_document.md

 More specifically, the structure `pidhandle` has 8 arguments, and each of this help to maintain the information of processes, such as status of process, exit codes, a list of processes, among others.
 There are several functions implemented inside `proc.c` that intiate and control the pidhandle structure, such as `pidhandle_bootstrap` that is called once the kernel is initiated, `pidhandle_add` that adds a new process into the pidhandle.
 Further details of these methods are described in the following sections.

 Almost all process system calls use the structure created, since it was simpler to obtain pids from a simulated table and also easier to manage.
 In this way, `getpid` returns the pid of the actual process thanks to the new field in the proc structure, and `waitpid`, `exit` and `fork` interact in a more direct way with `pidtable`.

+## Synchronization

+#### Responsible synchronization: Pablo
+The implementation of synchronization is something that's cleary useful for this project, for example for system calls `read` and `write`.
+For this matter, we implemented locks and conditional variables using `waitchannels` and `spinlocks` that were already implemented in OS161.

 ## Testing